Fundbox VS BlueVine: Compare Loans & Find Out Which Lender Is Right For Your Small Business

-Confused about what all this means?
+Are you feeling confused about what all this means?
 Take a look at our Basic Introduction To Invoice Factoring For Businesses.
 (But keep in mind that although borrowing amounts are based on your invoices, Fundbox’s service is not traditional invoice factoring but more like invoice financing).

 Because of a few small technical differences, Fundbox and BlueVine’s services work in different ways.
 The biggest differences are in how much money you can borrow from a single invoice and how the funds get repaid.

 Neither funder requires you to sign a long-term contract.
 Nor do they impose any monthly minimums or include other restricting clauses.
 Because BlueVine has a larger possible credit facility, it is the better option for businesses that want (and have the resources) to finance more than $100,000 worth of invoices at a time.
 However, if you want to finance less than $100,000, either service might be worth considering.

-Overall, BlueVine offers potentially higher fees, but the amount charged will vary depending on how each company calculates risk.
-Your personal rate will depend on the strength of your business, details of your customers’ businesses, and the funder’s underwriting procedures.
+Overall, BlueVine offers potentially higher fees, but the amount charged will vary, depending on how each company calculates risk.
+Your rate will depend on the strength of your business, the details of your customers’ businesses, and the funder’s underwriting procedures.

 Fundbox VS BlueVine: Lines Of Credit

 Fundbox’s line of credit is called “Direct Draw,” while BlueVine offers two lines of credit, called “Flex6” and “Flex12.”

 A business line of credit is a sum of money that is granted to businesses.
 The business can draw money from the credit line at any time.
 Draws are treated like small business loans — the outstanding balance accrues interest, and the money is repaid in fixed installments over a set period.
 Fundbox and BlueVine offer revolving lines of credit, which means that the amount of money you have available replenishes as you repay funds borrowed.

 Because these lines of credit are not tied to invoices, both B2C and B2B businesses that qualify can use BlueVine and Fundbox’s lines of credit.

 Below are the borrower requirements for Direct Draw from Fundbox and Flex6 from BlueVine: